okitec/mpmp/docs/howto-packet.md

 =========================================

 Should the need for a new protocol packet arise, think about it. *Is it really necessary?*
-*Is it implementable?*.
-If so, change the protocol spec accordingly and push the changes to a topic branch.
+*Is it implementable?* If so, change the protocol spec accordingly and push the changes to a topic branch.
 Add the packet to the packet overview and the detailed definition and add new error codes to the error code table as well.

 If the packet is deemed good, make a new class in the `net` package and extend `CmdFunc`.
 The class name is the packet's name where the hyphens are replaced by CamelCase.
 Add a JavaDoc comment describing the direction of the packet (`S->C` or `C->S`).
-Broadcasted packets have names ending in `-update`, e.g. `pos-update`, `turn-update` and `chat-update`.
+Broadcast packets have names ending in `-update`, e.g. `pos-update`, `turn-update` and `chat-update`.
 They often update the clients' cached model.

 Now, implement the `exec` and `error` functions.
-Be aware that the `error` method is executed on the sender of the packet whereas `exec` is executed on the receiver.
-Often, the `error` method can be a dummy if reacting to the error is futile anyway.
+Be aware that the `error` method is executed in the sender of the packet whereas `exec` is executed on the receiver.
+The `error` method can be a dummy if reacting to the error is futile anyway.

 Add your packet to the `Cmd` table.